 Carrying skis in resort (binding weight)

-For resort skiing, the performance of a heavier binding is worth the weight
+For resort skiing, the performance of a heavier binding is worth the weight | Credit: Jason Hummel

 Hybrid Touring Bindings

-The Salomon S/Lab Shift is the headliner of the hybrid binding department, featuring an innovative toe design with two modes.
+The Salomon S/Lab Shift2 is the headliner of the hybrid binding department, featuring an innovative toe design with two modes.
 You get a pin binding for uphill travel—functional with a tech boot only—and in ski mode the pins are replaced by an alpine toe piece (compatible with many boot styles).
-With excellent elasticity and power transfer, the Shift is a legitimate one-quiver tech binding that truly performs while lapping the resort.
-Marker’s Duke PT offers similar versatility, and the unique Cast Freetour Kit also gives you the option to swap between an alpine binding (Look’s Pivot) and a tech toe.
+With excellent elasticity and power transfer, the Shift is a legitimate quiver-of-one tech binding that truly performs while lapping the resort.
+Marker’s Duke PT (not included above) offers similar versatility, and the unique Cast Freetour Kit also gives you the option to swap between an alpine binding (Look’s Pivot) and a tech toe.
 Given the excitement around the concept and increased backcountry interest in general, we fully expect to see more dual-compatibility tech options in the future.
 For a detailed look at the current market, check out our article on the best backcountry ski bindings.

 Ski Bindings (Salomon Shift)

-Touring in the innovative Salomon S/Lab Shift bindings
+Touring in the innovative Salomon S/Lab Shift bindings | Credit: Brian McCurdy

 Pre-Packaged Deals on Skis and Bindings

 If you’re new to the sport or haven’t made a purchase in a while, you’ll notice that ski listings fall into two general groups: expensive skis that do not include bindings and pre-packaged ski and binding combos.
-The benefit of choosing a pre-packed setup is value: you can find a 10-DIN binding and ski for $500 or less.
-The downside should be obvious considering the cost: they’re not as good in terms of quality, particularly as you improve your skiing abilities.
+The benefit of choosing a pre-packed setup is value: You can find a 10-DIN binding and ski for $600 or less.
+The downside should be obvious considering the cost: They're not as good in terms of quality, particularly as you improve your skiing abilities.
 If you fall into the advancing intermediate category or above, we recommend purchasing your bindings and skis separately in most cases.
-(Editor’s note: what we consider to be a pre-packaged ski and binding setup does not include a select number of high-end packages offered from retailers like Evo, which often include the bindings we have listed above).
+(Editor’s note: What we consider to be a pre-packaged ski and binding setup does not include a select number of high-end packages offered from retailers like Evo, which often include the bindings we have listed above).

 Resort skiing in Crested Butte

-Pre-packaged ski/binding combos are a great way to gear up for cheap
+Pre-packaged ski/binding combos are a great way to gear up for cheap | Credit: Jason Hummel

 For beginners or those that are looking to save money, the pre-packaged models are plenty capable for having fun on a blue square run at the resort.
 To see our full list of recommended designs, check out our article on the best beginner skis.
 And to complete the setup, we’ve also detailed the best ski boots for beginners.